Decorrelation Speeds Up Vision Transformers

 PositiveArtificial Intelligence

-- Recent advancements in the optimization of Vision Transformers (ViTs) have been achieved through the integration of Decorrelated Backpropagation (DBP) into Masked Autoencoder (MAE) pre-training, resulting in a 21.1% reduction in wall-clock time and a 21.4% decrease in carbon emissions during training on datasets like ImageNet-1K and ADE20K.
+- Recent advancements in Vision Transformers (ViTs) have been achieved through the integration of Decorrelated Backpropagation (DBP) into Masked Autoencoder (MAE) pre-training, resulting in a 21.1% reduction in wall-clock time and a 21.4% decrease in carbon emissions during training on datasets like ImageNet-1K and ADE20K.

 - This development is significant as it enhances the efficiency of ViTs in low-label data scenarios, making them more practical for industrial applications where computational resources are limited.